hughobrien/zfs-remote-mirror/README.md

 	ntpd_enable="YES" # keep the system regular
 	ntpd_sync_on_start="YES"

+	# These are architecture dependent, check if yours supports them
 	powerd_enable="YES" # keep power usage down
 	performance_cx_lowest="C2"
 	economy_cx_lowest="C2"

-	sendmail_enable="NO" # no need for sendmail
+	sendmail_enable="NONE" # no need for sendmail
 	sendmail_submit_enable="NO"
 	sendmail_outbound_enable="NO"
 	sendmail_msp_queue_enable="NO"

 	dumpdev="NO" # defaults to no on RELEASE but you may be on CURRENT
-	#syslogd_enable="NO" # I think syslog should stay on, but you may feel otherwise
+	#syslogd_enable="NO" # If building a read-only system we can't log

 Let's have *ntpd* synchronise the clock before we proceed: